VOL. XCIV, NO. 247

 Frequently Asked Questions

-Which workflows do NYSE (Exchange Data & Tech) and Tiingo both support?
+Do NYSE (Exchange Data & Tech) and Tiingo have APIs?

-How can you access NYSE (Exchange Data & Tech) and Tiingo?
+Should I choose NYSE (Exchange Data & Tech) or Tiingo?

-NYSE (Exchange Data & Tech) differentiates itself with Real-time proprietary feeds by venue: Integrated Feed (order-by-order), OpenBook Ultra and Aggregated (depth), BBO (top-of-book), Trades, and Order Imbalances., Multi-market consolidated feeds: NYSE BQT (best quotes & trades) and Pillar Depth (top 10 price levels across NYSE Group, Nasdaq, and Cboe)., and Historical TAQ datasets (end-of-day/T+1) with depth, top-of-book, and auction details.
-Daily TAQ spans all U.S. equities via CTA and UTP consolidated feeds., whereas Tiingo stands out for End-of-day (EOD) price API with proprietary error-checking and broad historical coverage., Coverage spans 65,000+ US stocks, ETFs, mutual funds, ADRs, plus Chinese equities with 50+ years of history., and Corporate actions API for dividends and splits, including both historical and announced events..
+Choose NYSE (Exchange Data & Tech) if you need Real-time proprietary feeds by venue: Integrated Feed (order-by-order), OpenBook Ultra and Aggregated (depth), BBO (top-of-book), Trades, Order Imbalances, and security-status messages., and Multi-market consolidated feeds: NYSE BQT (best quotes & trades) and Pillar Depth (top 10 price levels across NYSE Group, Nasdaq, and Cboe)..
+Go with Tiingo if End-of-day (EOD) price API with proprietary error-checking and broad historical coverage., and Coverage spans 65,000+ US stocks, ETFs, mutual funds, ADRs, plus Chinese equities with 50+ years of history. better fits how you invest.

 Curation & Accuracy